Where Is Endor?

-The city of Endor, where the witch was located, is in the Northern part of the land God gave to the Israelite tribe of Isaachar.
+The city of Endor, where the witch was located, is in the Northern part of the land God gave to the Israelite tribe of Issachar.
 It was a city, however, assigned to the tribe of Manasseh (Joshua 17:11).

 The first question to ask is how did this first human king of Israel, selected by God, got to a point where he would use the services of a witch?
 Although his rule started out well, he soon began to have troubles.
 He disobeyed God's law when he offered burnt and peace offerings before a battle, a responsibility given only to priests (1Samuel 13:7 - 14).
 His punishment for this action was that his descendants would not rule Israel.
+Saul's willingness to justify himself and disobey God would ultimately lead to consulting a witch!

 Saul later disobeyed the Eternal and lied to Samuel when, instead of killing all the Amalekites and destroying all their possessions, he kept the evil Amalekite king alive and tried to take the best of the animals for himself (1Samuel 15:1 - 26).
 Additionally, the spirit of the Lord which was upon Saul was soon taken from him and he began to be troubled by an evil spirit (1Samuel 16:14).